replicatedhq/replicated-docs/docs/enterprise/troubleshooting-an-app.md

 You can run an automatic discovery of specifications contained in Secrets or ConfigMaps in the cluster and generate a merged support bundle using the `--load-cluster-specs` flag.
 This can be easier than manually typing each specification on the command line.

-Run the following command to generate a bundle with specifications discovered in the cluster:
+Run the following command to generate a bundle with all of the specifications discovered in the cluster:

   ```bash
   kubectl support-bundle --load-cluster-specs